Distributive Justice as the Foundational Premise of Fair ML: Unification, Extension, and Interpretation of Group Fairness Metrics: A framework for fairness evaluations based on distributive justice

 \subsubsection{Prioritarianism}

-Prioritarianism describes the principle that among a set of possible distributions, the one that maximizes the weighted sum of utilities across all people \cite{holtug2017prioritarianism}.
-In contrast to egalitarianism, inequalities are thus tolerated if they increase this weighted sum of expected utilities.
-In this weighted sum, the expected utility of the worst-off relevant groups is given a higher weight (the maximin principle can be seen as the extreme version of this as an infinite weight is given to the worst-off relevant groups).
+Prioritarianism describes the principle that among a set of possible distributions, the one that maximizes the weighted sum of utilities across all people should be chosen, where the utility of the worst-off group is given a higher weight \cite{holtug2017prioritarianism}.
+Thus, the normative goal is to maximize $\tilde U_{DS} = k \cdot E(U_{DS})^{worst-off} + E(U_{DS})^{better-off}$, with $k>1$. \footnote{ The maximin principle can be seen as the extreme version of this as an infinite weight is given to the worst-off relevant groups).}

-\paragraph{Fairness criterion} The prioritarian fairness criterion is satisfied if there is no other possible distribution that would lead to a greater overall expected utility, which is measured as a weighted aggregation of the relevant groups' expected utilities, where the expected utility of the worst-off relevant group is given a higher weight.
-It thus requires that the decision rule $r'$ results in a weighted utility $\tilde U_{DS}(r') = k \cdot U_{DS}^{worst-off}(r') + U_{DS}^{better-off}(r')$ that is greater or equal than the $\tilde U_{DS}(r)$ for any other decision rule $r$ from the set of all possible decision rules $R$:

-where $\tilde U_{DS}$ denotes the sum of decision subject utilities for all groups with a weight $k > 1$ applied to the worst-off group.

-\paragraph{Fairness metric} The degree to which prioritarianism is fulfilled is measured as an aggregate of the (weighted) expected utilities (higher values are better):